andresnigenda/compare_authority/README.md

 ## Usage
 You will want to clone or fork this project in order to run the program.

+As of this iteration, this tool allows you to:
+- Compare the text content of the subfields in any given tags in your database with the LOC NAF's corresponding valid tag (e.g. 100, 600, 700 vs 100; 650 vs 150).
+-  Compare the text content of the subfields in a given tags in your database with the OCLC Worldcat Metadata API's corresponding valid tag (e.g. 100 vs 100, 600 vs 600).

 ### Defining user specific information

-You will need to create a text file named ```passwords.ini```.
-Paste and fill the following text with the relevant information.
-If you are not using the OCLC API, you can not include that section; you don't need credentials when you want to compare with the LOC API.
+You will need to create a text file named ```passwords.ini``` in the ```src/``` directory.
+Paste and fill the following text and subsitute your credentials.
+If you are not using the OCLC API, you may skip the ```[oclc]``` section; you don't need credentials when you want to compare with the LOC API.

 ```
 [oclc]